 Val Kilmer exists as a walking, talking testament to how destructive a bad reputation can be.
 If you generate enough gossip or piss off the wrong people, that hearsay will metastasize in all directions, laying waste to your personal and professional life in the process.
-No doubt Kilmer is a talented actor and meticulous performer, but there is also a battalion of people who will tell you he’s a massive dick to work with.
+No doubt Kilmer is a talented and meticulous performer, but there’s also a battalion of people who will testify that he’s an insufferable dickface.
 Ultimately, those rumors poisoned a fascinating career and led to Kilmer being filed away as a mercurial egomaniac who often acted as his own worst enemy.

 As Val begins, we see Kilmer rummaging through his video archives, and this opening immediately underlines the urgency of the film: Kilmer’s matinee idol looks have been ravaged by throat cancer.
 His voice has reduced to an indecipherable growl.
 Clearly, Kilmer wants an outlet for his creative energy, along with the opportunity to shape his own narrative while he still can.

 Actually, Kilmer allows his son Jack to narrate that story for him.
-Jack sounds remarkably like the Real Genius version on his dad, so the gambit actually pays off.
-As Val assembles his footage into a coherent biography, Jack gives a proper voice to the memories.
+Jack sounds remarkably like the Real Genius version of his dad, so the gambit pays off.
+As Val assembles his footage into a coherent biography, Jack supplies a vulnerable young voice to the memories.

 Unsurprisingly, Kilmer’s life is a conveniently cinematic bundle of emotions: Through childhood footage, we see Val playing in amateur movies, staged by his younger brother Wesley.
 Kilmer wistfully notes that Wesley’s imagination and innovation dwarfed his own, and these flashbacks bear the ache of nostalgia.
 Indeed, we learn that Wesley drowned at the age of fifteen, and the Kilmer family never fully recovered from the loss.
 Afterward, Val Kilmer enrolled at Juilliard, disappeared into his work, and hasn’t really reemerged since.